luycaslima/isometric-tilemap-editor/README.md

   - [x] Select tile from Tileset to draw on map

-  - [ ] Separate the UI Elements in another class?
+  - [x] Separate the UI Elements in another class

+  - [ ] Lazy load of the images

   - [ ] Open map file (JSON)